underneathall/pinferencia/docs/get-started/serve-a-function/index.md

 We're given a list of mountains' heights.
 We need to find out the highest, the loweset, and the difference between the highest and the lowest.

-It's a simple problem, but let's solve it in a workflow to get you familiar with the concept:
+It's a simple problem, let's solve it in a function to get you familiar with the concept:

 ```mermaid
 graph LR